How do I get reviews?

 It’s a question that comes up regularly when discussing reputation management.

-This question came across my desk last week and I wanted to share my thoughts here hoping it might help others with their own struggles in this area:
+This query came across my desk last week and I wanted to share my thoughts here hoping it might help others with their own struggles in this area:

 The challenge is that the incentive needs to be enough that they are going to follow through.
-You need to work with leadership team to determine what the value of a review.
-In my industry as well as other service based industries, it can be very challenging to receive reviews organically.
-Subsequently I’ve run email campaigns with the incentive of a t-shirt; $8 for the shirt, plus $2 for postage and handling was well worth it to see positive reviews on Google Maps.
-At other locations sometimes there are product giveaways that have a high perceived value, but are actually lower cost to the company.
+You need to work with the leadership team to determine the value of a review.
+In my industry as well as other service-based industries, it can be very challenging to receive reviews organically.
+Subsequently, I’ve run email campaigns with the incentive of a t-shirt; $8 for the shirt, plus $2 for postage and handling was well worth it to see positive reviews on Google Maps.
+At other locations sometimes there are product giveaways that have a high perceived value but are actually lower cost to the company.